 5 Things the Mediterranean Diet Can Do for You

 Fresh, in-season produce, best-quality seafood and meat, and above all, plenty of olive oil (and other good-for-you unsaturated fats)— we call this the Mediterranean Diet, and research points to its many health benefits.
 If you’re a regular Sun Basket customer, you’re already following the Mediterranean Diet to some extent.
 Our recipes lean heavily on this healthy and delicious way of eating.
-And staff nutritionist Kaley Todd is a big fan.
+And Sun Basket's team of dietitians are big fans.

 Because it’s one of the most inclusive of diets, the Mediterranean Diet has broad appeal and is easy to follow.
-“It’s the best of both worlds,” Todd says.
+“It’s the best of both worlds,” Lindsey Kane, director of nutrition says.
 “The flavors are amazing, and the health benefits are measurable.
 It’s one of the best examples of how nutritious food can also be delicious.”

 Five Things the Mediterranean Diet Can Do